MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 Because the distributed availability groups feature didn't exist in SQL Server 2012 or 2014, availability groups that were created with these versions can't participate in distributed availability groups.

 > [!NOTE]
-> Prior to [!INCLUDE [sssql19-md](../../../includes/sssql19-md.md)] with CU 17, distributed availability groups can't be configured with Standard edition or mix of Standard and Enterprise editions.
+> Prior to [!INCLUDE [sssql19-md](../../../includes/sssql19-md.md)] with CU 17, distributed availability groups can't be configured with Standard edition, or a mix of Standard and Enterprise editions.

 Because there are two separate availability groups, the process of installing a service pack or cumulative update on a replica that's participating in a distributed availability group is slightly different from that of a traditional availability group: